Diffeological, Fr\"{o}licher, and Differential Spaces: Relations Between Structures

-Thus, if a diffeology $\calD$ and a differential structure $\calF$ determine each other, then they are both reflexive.
+Thus, if a diffeology $\calD$ and a differential structure $\calF$ induce each other, then they are both reflexive.
 For example, manifolds are reflexive both as diffeological spaces and as differential spaces.
-Here are examples of a diffeology and of a differential structure that are not reflexive:
+Here are examples of diffeological and of differential spaces that are not reflexive:

-\begin{example}[Wire diffeology] \labell{wire} The \emph{wire diffeology} (or spaghetti diffeology) on $\RR^2$ consists of those parametrisations that locally factor through curves.
-That is, a parametrisation $p \colon U \to \RR^2$ is in the wire diffeology if and only if for every $u\in U$ there is an open neighbourhood $V$ of $u$ in $U$, a smooth map $F \colon V \to \RR$, and a smooth curve $q \colon \RR \to \RR^2$, such that $ p|_V = q \circ F$.
+\begin{example}[Spaghetti diffeology] \labell{wire} The \emph{spaghetti diffeology} (or wire diffeology) on $\RR^2$ consists of those parametrisations that locally factor through curves.
+That is, a parametrisation $p \colon U \to \RR^2$ is in the spaghetti diffeology if and only if for every $u\in U$ there is an open neighbourhood $V$ of $u$ in $U$, a smooth map $F \colon V \to \RR$, and a smooth curve $q \colon \RR \to \RR^2$, such that $ p|_V = q \circ F$.
 See \cite[Section 1.10]{iglesias} for more details.

-The differential structure that is determined by the wire diffeology consists of those real-valued functions $f \colon \RR^2 \to \RR$ such that $f \circ q$ is smooth for every smooth curve $\RR \to \RR^2$.
+The differential structure that is induced by the spaghetti diffeology consists of those real-valued functions $f \colon \RR^2 \to \RR$ such that $f \circ q$ is smooth for every smooth curve $\RR \to \RR^2$.
 By Boman's theorem \cite[Theorem 1]{boman}, every such function $f$ is infinitely-differentiable.
-Thus, this is the standard differential structure on $\RR^2$, and the diffeology that it determines is the standard diffeology on $\RR^2$.
+Thus, this is the standard differential structure on $\RR^2$, and the diffeology that it induces is the standard diffeology on $\RR^2$.

-The wire diffeology and the standard diffeology have the same smooth curves $\R \to \R^2$, but they are different.
-For example, the identity map on $\RR^2$ is in the standard diffeology but not in the wire diffeology.
-Thus, the wire diffeology is not reflexive. \eoe \end{example}
+The spaghetti diffeology and the standard diffeology have the same smooth curves $\R \to \R^2$, but they are different.
+For example, the identity map on $\RR^2$ is in the standard diffeology but not in the spaghetti diffeology.
+Thus, the spaghetti diffeology is not reflexive. \eoe \end{example}

 \begin{example}[Rational numbers] \labell{e:rational numbers} Consider the set $\QQ$ of rational numbers with the differential structure $\CIN(\QQ)$ that consists of those functions $f \colon \QQ \to \RR$ that locally extend to smooth functions on $\RR$.
 This includes, for example, the restriction to $\QQ$ of the function $x \mapsto \frac{1}{x-\sqrt{2}}$.
 All the plots in $\Pi\CIN(\QQ)$ are locally constant.
-(Indeed, since the inclusion map $\QQ\hookrightarrow \RR$ is in $\CIN(\QQ)$, every $p\in\Pi\CIN(\QQ)$ must be a smooth as a function to $\RR$.
+(Indeed, since the inclusion map $\QQ\hookrightarrow \RR$ is in $\CIN(\QQ)$, every $p\in\Pi\CIN(\QQ)$ must be smooth as a function to $\RR$.
 By the intermediate value theorem, such a $p$ must be locally constant.)
 Consequently, the differential space $(\QQ,\CIN(\QQ))$ is not reflexive. \eoe \end{example}

 \begin{example}[$\mathbf{C^k(\RR)}$]\labell{Ck} Fix an integer $k\geq 0$.
 Consider the real line $\RR$ with the differential structure $C^k(\RR)$ consisting of those real-valued functions that are $k$-times continuously differentiable.
 All the plots in $\Pi C^k(\RR)$ are locally constant.
 (Indeed, take any parametrisation $p\colon U\to\RR$.
 Since the identity map is in $C^k(\RR)$, if $p\in\Pi C^k(\RR)$, then $p$ must be infinitely-differentiable.
 If $p$ is infinitely-differentiable and not locally constant, then there exists $u\in U$ such that $dp|_u\neq 0$; the composition of $p$ with a map $f\in C^k(\RR)$ that is not smooth at $p(u)$ is not smooth, so $p\notin\Pi C^k(\RR)$.)
 Consequently, the differential space $(\RR,C^k(\RR))$ is not reflexive. \eoe \end{example}